 The course will focus on visualization of scientific data that can come from simulations of different physical phenomena (e.g. fluid dynamics, structural analysis, etc.).
 To create visually pleasing outputs of such data a path tracing rendering method will be used.
 All of the course aspects will be covered within the popular 3D creation suite Blender.
 We will work with the 2.8 version and introduce two of our plug-ins we have developed.
 The first one, called Covise Nodes is used to extend Blender capabilities to process scientific data.
 The second add-on is called Bheappe and it integrates cluster rendering in Blender.
 Within the course we will demonstrate some of the basics of Blender, followed by a data visualization example, and we will finish the course with rendering of a created scene on a supercomputing cluster.

-This course is an enriched rerun of a successful training from 2019.
+This course, postponed from April 2020, due to the COVID-19 pandemic, is an enriched rerun of a successful training from 2019.

 Purpose of the course (benefits for the attendees)

 Attendees will learn how to visualize different simulation data in Blender and how to provide visually pleasing outputs with help of a cluster.

 Petr Strakoš obtained his Ph.D. from CTU (Czech Technical University in Prague) in Mechanical Engineering.
 Now, he is a member of the Infrastructure Research Lab and the VaVR (Visualization and Virtual Reality) group, where he focuses on research in the area of visualization, image processing, and efficient utilization of these topics on a cluster.
 He also cooperates with partners from industry and other institutions in applied research.